cnti-testcatalog/testsuite/README.md

 ## Test Suite Information

 To contribute to or use the test suite you can join the slack channel, weekly meetings, and interact in GitHub.
 Details: [Test suite](README-testsuite.md).

+To quickly get Test Suite up and running, see the [Installation Guide](INSTALL.md).